yegor256/xembly/README.md

 Xembly is not intended to be a replacement of XSL or XQuery.
 It is a lightweight (!) instrument for XML manipulations.
 There are a few things that can't be done by means of Xembly:

-  * You can't add, remove, or modify XML comments
-    (but you can find them with XPath)

   * DTD section can't be modified